 Men often turn to alcohol and drugs to help reduce their depressive symptoms.
 Many times, men mask depression well enough to go undiagnosed by health professionals.

 Depressed men may be less likely to experience sadness, anxiety, worthlessness, and guilt as symptoms of depression.

 The important thing for men to remember is that depression is a treatable condition.

 The more we find out about how depression differs between men and women, the better health professionals will become at recognizing and treating this condition in men.

 If you think you may be depressed, schedule a visit with your doctor.
-It is possible that another condition, such as an infection, a thyroid disorder, or low testosterone, is causing you to feel depressed.
+If your doctor asks about depressive symptoms during a routine visit, give honest answers.
+It is possible that another condition, such as an infection, a thyroid disorder, or low testosterone is causing you to feel depressed.
 Sometimes when these conditions are treated, your symptoms will disappear.
 If your doctor determines that your symptoms are not caused by another condition, you will likely undergo a psychological evaluation for depression, either by your doctor or a referred mental health professional.

 During a psychological evaluation, the doctor will ask you about your symptoms, your drug and alcohol use, whether or not you have had thoughts of death and suicide, and if depressive disorders run in your family.
 Also, the doctor will assess your mental status, including your speech, thought patterns, and memory.

 Depending on your diagnosis, treatment for depression may include a combination of medication, psychotherapy, and other therapy to help alleviate symptoms of depression.

 In addition to your prescribed therapy, the National Institute of Mental Health suggests you incorporate the following strategies into your life to help cope with depression: